ojusave/murder_mystery/BACKGROUND_SETUP.md

 # Background Image Setup Instructions

-## To use the DARK LOTUS poster as your website background:
+## To use the BLACK LOTUS poster as your website background:

 1. **Save the image**:
-   - Download the DARK LOTUS movie poster image
+   - Download the BLACK LOTUS movie poster image
-   - Save it as `dark-lotus-poster.jpg` in the `/public/` folder
+   - Save it as `black-lotus-poster.jpg` in the `/public/` folder
-   - The file should be located at: `/public/dark-lotus-poster.jpg`
+   - The file should be located at: `/public/black-lotus-poster.jpg`

 2. **Image specifications**:
    - Recommended size: 1920x1080px or larger